OpenTranslationBible/open-bible/en-GB/41.Mark/md/mark-14.md

 ## Mark 14:56

-Many gave false testimony against him, but their statements did not agree.
+Many bore false witness against him, but their testimonies did not align.

 ## Mark 14:57

-Then some stood up and gave this false testimony against him:
+Then some stood up and presented this false testimony against him:

 ## Mark 14:58

-“We heard him say, ‘I will destroy this temple made with human hands and in three days will build another, not made with hands.’”
+“We heard him say, ‘I will destroy this temple made with human hands and in three days will build another, that will not made with human hands.’”

 ## Mark 14:59

-Yet even then their testimony did not agree.
+Yet even then their testimonies could not agree.

 ## Mark 14:60

-Then the high priest stood up before them and asked Jesus, “Are you not going to answer?
-What is this testimony that these men are bringing against you?”
+Then the high priest stood up to interrogate Jesus, “Are you not going to respond?
+What of this testimony these men are bringing against you?”

 ## Mark 14:61

-But Jesus remained silent and gave no answer.
+But Jesus remained silent and did not reply.
 Again the high priest asked him, “Are you the Messiah, the Son of the Blessed One?”

 ## Mark 14:62

 “I am,” said Jesus.
-“And you will see the Son of Man sitting at the right hand of the Mighty One and coming on the clouds of heaven.”
+“And you will see the Son of Man seated at the right hand of the Mighty One and coming on the clouds of heaven.”

 ## Mark 14:63

-The high priest tore his clothes.
+At this, the high priest tore his garments.
 “Why do we need any more witnesses?” he asked.

 ## Mark 14:64

 “You have heard the blasphemy.
-What do you think?”
+What is your decision?”
 They all condemned him as deserving of death.

 ## Mark 14:65

-Then some began to spit at him; they blindfolded him, struck him with their fists, and said, “Prophesy!”
+Then some among them spat at him; then they blindfolded him, struck him with their fists, and said, “Prophesy!”
 And the guards took him and beat him.

 ---

 ## Mark 14:66

-While Peter was below in the courtyard, one of the servant girls of the high priest came by.
+While Peter was below in the courtyard, one of the high priest's servant girls came by.

 ## Mark 14:67

-When she saw Peter warming himself, she looked closely at him.
+When she saw Peter warming himself by the fire, she stared at him.
 “You also were with that Nazarene, Jesus,” she said.

 ## Mark 14:68